You need to securely verify your identity for many online services today. This often involves using your Aadhaar number to confirm it is really you.

 Sharing your OTP is equivalent to handing over the keys to your digital identity.
 Once someone has your OTP, they can potentially access your Aadhaar-linked services and conduct fraudulent transactions in your name.
 Always remember that your OTP is your personal secret.

-Common Confusion: Official Requests
+Common Confusion: Official Requests for OTP

+It is commonly assumed that if someone claims to be from UIDAI or your bank, they might need your OTP for verification.
 This is incorrect; official entities will never ask you for your full OTP.
 They might ask you to enter it on a secure portal, but never to verbally share it.

-What If You Don’t Receive an OTP?
+What If You Do Not Receive an OTP?

 Before contacting support, you can perform a few checks yourself to identify the problem.
 These steps are designed to cover the most frequent causes of OTP delivery failures.
 Being able to self-diagnose saves you time and effort.

-Contacting UIDAI Helpdesk
+Pro Tip: Contacting UIDAI Helpdesk

-If you’ve tried the basic troubleshooting steps and still aren’t receiving your Aadhaar OTP, it’s time to contact the official UIDAI helpdesk.
+If basic troubleshooting fails, contact the official UIDAI helpdesk by calling their toll-free number, 1947, which operates 24/7.
 They can investigate issues related to your Aadhaar record or OTP delivery specific to their system.
-They are the authoritative source for such problems.

 Updating Your Aadhaar Details